2020mkruppa/LapSplitPublic/Terms and Conditions.md

 Our Terms and Conditions were created with the help of the [Terms & Conditions Generator](https://www.privacypolicyonline.com/terms-conditions-generator/).
 It is also based on a template from Docular ([https://seqlegal.com/free-legal-documents/website-terms-and-conditions](https://seqlegal.com/free-legal-documents/website-terms-and-conditions)).

-By using LapSplit we assume you accept these terms and conditions.
-Do not continue to use LapSplit if you do not agree to take all of the terms and conditions stated on this page.
+By using LapSplit, you accept these terms and conditions in full.
+Do not continue to use LapSplit if you do not agree with all of the terms and conditions stated on this page.

-The following terminology applies to these Terms and Conditions and Privacy Policy: "Client", "You" and "Your" refers to you, the person using this app and compliant to the LapSplit’s terms and conditions.
-"The Company", "Ourselves", "We", "Our" and "Us", refers to our Company.
-"Party", "Parties", or "Us", refers to both the Client and ourselves.
+The following terminology applies to these Terms and Conditions and Privacy Policy: "You" and "Your" refers to you, the person using this app and compliant to LapSplit’s terms and conditions.
+"Ourselves", "We", and "Our" refers to our Company.
 Any use of the above terminology or other words in the singular, plural, capitalization and/or he/she or they, are taken as interchangeable and therefore as referring to same.

 ## Copyright notice